collective/tutorial.todoapp/docs/chapter_3.rst

    .. image:: images/custom_view.jpg
       :width: 400px

-If the de-activate / activate does not work you may need to restart plone instance to see the changes
+If the de-activate / activate does not work you may need to restart Plone instance to see the changes.

 Tests
 =====